The Department of Pharmacology & Therapeutics at McGill University maintains several key resources for use by faculty and students for their research.

 Imaging and Molecular Biology Platform

 The Platform is part of the Green Chemistry CFI initiative and a centralized resource for microscopy and molecular biology equipment.
 The platform provides instruments, training and assistance to internal and external researchers.
 Microscopy services range from confocal/multiphoton and high throughput to in vivo imaging and analysis.
 Histological equipment and automated slide staining is also available.
 Molecular applications cover quantitative and qualitative sample analysis, gene expression characterization and genomics.
-Please use the menu at left for details.
+Please click here for more information.